Hydrated-Dragon/Logger/README.md

 How to integrate it into a project with ***Premake***
 -------
+Clone the repository with git into a folder of your choice.

 In your main **premake5.lua**, include it into your workspace and include it into your project:
 ```lua
 workspace "NameOfWorkspace"